-35H-1.02 GOVERNING BOARD - COMPOSITION - The Metropolitan Planning Organization is headed by a Governing Board consisting of voting members and non-voting members.
-The non-voting members shall sit with the same rights and privileges as other members except that non-voting members shall not have the right to present resolutions, motions or second same or to vote upon any motions or resolutions of the MPO.
+The Transportation Planning Organization is headed by a Governing Board consisting of voting members and may also include non-voting members.
+If established by the TPO Governing Board, non-voting members shall sit with the same rights and privileges as other members except that non-voting members shall not have the right to present resolutions, motions or second same or to vote upon any motions or resolutions of the TPO.
+At the beginning of each TPO Board Member's term, an Oath of Office form shall be signed by the respective Board Member and returned to the TPO Clerk of the Board.
+A Board Member's term is defined as the election/reelection to office or appointment/reappointment by the Governor or respective governing body to the TPO Governing Board.